CalStott/IaC/IaC_notes.md

 - **Scalability** - Easily spin up/down environments (e.g. staging, dev, production)
 - **Easy Duplication** - Exact same environment can be deployed on a different system and in a different location quickly
 - **Cost Efficiency** - Spin up resources only when needed, saving money in cloud environments
+- **Version Controlled** - Usually a file so can track changes via version control

 ## How does IaC work?